elixirschool/elixirschool/_posts/2019-12-12-live-view-live-component.md

 ## LiveView Can Get Messy

-As LiveView becomes a more established technology, we naturally find ourselves leveraging to back more and more complex features.
+As LiveView becomes a more established technology, we naturally find ourselves using it to back more and more complex features.
 If we're not careful, this can lead to "fat controller syndrome"––live views that are jam packed with complex business logic and disparate responsibilities, just like the classic "fat Rails controller".

-How can we write live views that are easy to reason about and maintain and adhere to common design principles like SRP?
+How can we write live views that are easy to reason about and maintain while adhering to common design principles like SRP?

 One way to achieve this goal is to leverage the `Phoenix.LiveComponent` behaviour.